Shrewsbury and Oswestry Crucial Crew was established in 1994 and is a registered charity no 1125144.

 All of the children attending Crucial Crew receive a t-shirt which, from past experience, we know is greatly valued.
 They also receive a goodie bag and a workbook which reinforces the knowledge gained.

-In 2020 the event had to be cancelled due to Covid-19, Coronavirus.
-This time, however, working closely with the education authority and local schools, 1150 safety workbooks were issued to 40 schools whose year six students were still at school.
+In 2020 and 2021 the events were cancelled due to Covid-19, Coronavirus.
+This time, however, working closely with the education authority and local schools, 1500 safety workbooks were issued each year to 46 schools whose year six students were still at school.